learn-co-curriculum/dsc-exploring-your-data-lab/README.md

 ## Summary

-In this lesson we performed some basic EDA on the walmart dataset to check for regression assumptions.
-Initially our assumptions dont hold very strong but we decided to move ahead with building our first model using this dataset and plan further pre-processing in following iterations.
+In this lesson you performed some initial EDA onto check for regression assumptions.
+In the upcoming lessons, you'll continue to carry out a standard data science process and begin to fit and refine an initial model.